-You'd be excused if you didn't lose sleep over the news that made its way across the blogosphere overnight: Tareq Salahi, who is better known as the husband in the duo who snuck into a White House state dinner last year, called the cops and the media to say his wife Michaele was kidnapped.
+You'd be excused if you didn't lose sleep over the news that made its way across the blogosphere overnight: Tareq Salahi, who is better known as the husband in the duo who snuck into a White House state dinner in 2009, called the police and the news media to say his wife Michaele was kidnapped.

 The Warren County Sheriff's Office received a call from Mr. Tareq Salahi on Tuesday evening September 13, 2011 at 11:55 p.m.
 Mr. Salahi advised us that he last heard from his wife about 6 hours ago.
 He was concerned because she had contacted him from an Oregon area code and she was supposed to be back in Northern Virginia today.